baji-cloud/baji-cloud/README.md

 ---

 ## 🧠 About Me
-I’m an **Engineering student** passionate about uncovering insights from data and building impactful analytics solutions.
+I’m an **Engineering Graduate** passionate about uncovering insights from data and building impactful analytics solutions.
 I enjoy working with **Python, SQL, and visualization tools like Power BI & Tableau** to solve problems, tell stories with data, and drive data-informed decisions.
 I’ve worked on projects involving **data analysis, predictive modeling, and dashboarding**, translating raw datasets into clear, actionable insights.

 ---